everson-ever/restme/README.md

 ## Usage

 #### ℹ️ Current Version of gem require the following pré configs

- - If your controller defines an instance variable named `current_user`, Restme will automatically assign it to `model.current_user` during create and update actions—provided your model responds to the `current_user` method.
- - Your user model must have a role attribute (user.role).
  - Your controllers must be named using the plural form of the model (e.g., Product → ProductsController).
-Alternatively, you can manually set the model name by defining the MODEL_NAME constant (e.g., MODEL_NAME = "Shopping").
+Alternatively, you can manually set the model name by defining the MODEL_NAME constant (e.g., MODEL_NAME = "Product").
  - You must create a folder inside app named restfy to define controller rules for authorization, scoping, creation, updating, and field selection (see example below).